A Guide On Preparing For A Marathon

 The day is coming up soon – the day of your marathon.
 You’re starting to get a little nervous since there are so many different things to consider before you do your marathon.
 For instance, you’ll need to choose a hydration pack for running, or you’ll need to make sure that you have the most supportive shoes in preparation for your run.
 It can feel a little bit overwhelming!

 Thankfully, we’ve run plenty of marathons in our time.
-That means that we’re equipped to present you with this guide on preparing for a marathon.
+That means we’re equipped to present you with this guide on preparing for a marathon.
 Read on for more information and helpful tricks to give you marathon success!

 Make Sure That You Have the Proper Equipment